wtistang/LibertyGettingStarted-Lab/README_ori.md

 ### 6.4.2 Create Liberty configuration snippets

-There are different ways to create a Liberty server configuration and there are often different roles involved to get the final configuration for production.
-The application specific configuration, for example, is typically created by the application developer while security related configuration is typically done by operations.
+There are different ways to create a Liberty server configuration.
+And there are often different roles involved to get the final configuration for production.
+The application specific configuration for example is typically created by the application developer while security related configuration is typically done by operations.
 Operations is typically also responsible to make the configuration portable across stages, configure logging and so on.

 You could create Liberty configuration snippets by copying over the related snippets from the product documentation and adjust them in a normal text editor.
 In this part of the lab, you will see that the Liberty tools plugin in Visual Studio Code can help you to speed up the create of configuration snippets as it provides configuration assistance including documentation.
 Let’s get started.